jquast/x84/README.rst

 x/84
 ====

-**x/84 is a python telnet server for modern UTF-8 terminals**.
+**A python Telnet server for modern UTF-8 and classic network virtual terminals**.

-x/84 supplies a scripting engine for developing **MUD** or **BBS** engines, dgamelaunch_-style servers with CLI telnet interfaces, or communication interfaces for packet radio networks.

-Technologies used in x/84 are derived from miniboa_ (Apache 2.0 Licensed) for telnet, `blessings`_ (MIT Licensed) for terminal capabilities, and sqlitedict_ (Public Domain) for database.
+x/84 supplies a scripting engine for developing **MUD** or **BBS** engines.
+Technologies used in x/84 are derived from miniboa_ (Apache 2.0 Licensed) for telnet, blessings_ (MIT Licensed) for terminal capabilities, and sqlitedict_ (Public Domain) for persistent data.
 Recordings of sessions are stored in ttyplay_-compatible format files.

-Asynchronous inter-process communication between sessions is provided through a simple event queueing framework, allowing  user scripting of 'shared' experiences between unix processes using the multiprocessing_ module.
-Several examples of these are provided, such as ``chat.py``.
+Asynchronous inter-process communication between sessions is provided through an event queuing framework, for scripting of 'shared' experiences.
+Several examples of these are provided, such as *chat.py*.
+The default board provides several activities.

-Only python is required, but **requires a posix** operating system.
-Alternative implementations of python may also work.
-Blowfish encryption of user account passwords is recommended, but not required, for low cpu systems, but requires a C compiler to install the dependent module, py-bcrypt.
-Otherwise, a slow best-effort sha256 hash is implemented by default. x/84 is meant to be highly portable, and has been used on Raspberry Pi, Android, Mac, OpenBSD, etc.
+A Posix operating system is required.
+Alternative implementations of python may work.
+Blowfish encryption of user account passwords is recommended, but requires a C compiler to install the dependent module, *py-bcrypt*.
+Otherwise, a best-effort sha256 hash is implemented by default.

+Portability is as equal to python, and has been tested on Raspberry Pi, Android, Mac, OpenBSD, Solaris, etc.

-**ANSI Art**, (such as you would find on the ACiD "dark domains" DVD) is translated for reasonably accurate reproductions for both UTF-8 and IBM CP437 terminals.
-This allows classic DOS art to be used on modern terminals such as Terminal.app, or classic emulating terminals such as SyncTerm.
-Sauce records are also transcribed.
+**ANSI Art**, such as found on ACiD_ *dark domains* DVD, is translated for reasonably accurate reproductions for both UTF-8 and IBM CP437 terminals.
+This allows classic DOS art to be used on modern terminals such as Terminal.app, or classic emulating terminals such as syncterm_.
+Artwork with Sauce_ records are also supported.

-Telnet to address **1984.ws** to preview the default board.
+Telnet to host address 1984.ws_ to preview the default board.

 Install
 =======

-**X/84 has not yet been released to pypi**.
-This process simulates the basic pip installation procedure, ('pip install x84') using the github repository as a source.
-Pre-requisite modules must be installed manually.

 1. Install python_ 2.6 or 2.7